Short-term and Long-term Rehab

-Many questions arise when a family member needs to send a relative they care about to a drug addiction treatment center.
-One of these is what are the benefits of a long-term program as opposed to a short-term?
-Let’s define what short-term and long-term is.
+Many questions arise when a family member suffers from substance abuse or misuse.
+One needs to find and send the drug-addicted person to a drug addiction treatment center, but where to start?
+There are short-term and long-term treatment plans.
+One of these is the benefits of a long-term program as opposed to a short-term?
+Let’s look at the difference between short-term and long-term rehabs.

-*A therapeutic community or TC is an intensive long term treatment program developed for adults and adolescents with substance abuse issues.
+A therapeutic community or TC is an intensive long-term treatment program developed for adults and adolescents with substance abuse issues.
 It was developed in 1958, when other therapies, like psychiatry and general medicine, were not able to treat substance abuse successfully.
-Creating the right conditions for people to change undesirable behaviors and learn new ways of doing things.
+Creating the right conditions for people to change undesirable behaviours and learn new ways of doing things.